Frequently Asked Questions (FAQs)

 - How do I enroll my child?

 Charter schools are public schools.
 Charter schools, by state law, are allowed to set their own programmatic vision and decide how they want to allocate their allotted budget under the oversight of a local governance structure (or board), as opposed to public schools within a school district whose program and some portion of their budget allocation is determined by the district.
 Making Waves Academy’s charter authorizer is the Contra Costa County Office of Education.
-The authorizer provides monitoring and oversight to make sure there is adherence to specific guidelines and expectations laid out in the charter, allowing the school to use site-based management and governance while teaching to approved California State standards.
+The authorizer provides monitoring and oversight to make sure there is adherence to specific guidelines and expectations laid out in the charter, allowing the school to use site-based management and governance while teaching to approved California State Curriculum Standards.
 Charters must seek renewal from their authorizer every five years.
-Authorizers are more likely to renew charters that are proven to be effective in helping their students meet both the expectations described in the charter and the statewide standards for student achievement.
+Authorizers are more likely to renew charters that are proven to be effective in helping their students meet both the expectations described in the charter and the statewide standards for student achievement (found on the CA State Dashboard).
 As a public school, charters are measured by their academic performance on California state tests (which are published and open to the public on the California Department of Education website: www.cde.ca.gov).
-Schools not meeting adequate growth targets for all demographic student subgroups can be placed in Program Improvement.

-As a public school, charters receive a mix of state, local, and federal monies based on the number of students they have.
-Like other public schools, charter schools receive funding based on Average Daily Attendance (ADA).
-MWA, like many other charter schools, is also a federally and state recognized not-for-profit, allowing people to contribute money and in-kind services while receiving a tax exemption for their gifts.
+As a public school, charters receive a mix of state, local, and federal monies based on the number of students enrolled.
+As a public school, charter schools receive funding based on Average Daily Attendance (ADA).
+MWA, like many other charter schools, is also a federally and state recognized non-profit.
 While a significant portion of MWA’s funding comes from public funding, another significant portion comes from charitable contributions, public and private grants, and fundraising.

 Yes.
-The Upper School offers an interscholastic athletic program.
-Making Waves Academy (MWA) is part of the Bay Counties League East (BCL-East), which is part of the larger Bay Area Conference (BAC), as well as the North Coast Section (NCS), governed by the statewide California Interscholastic Federation (CIF).
+The upper school offers an interscholastic athletic program.
+Making Waves Academy (MWA) is part of the Bay Counties League East (BCL), which is part of the larger Bay Area Conference (BAC), as well as the North Coast Section (NCS), governed by the statewide California Interscholastic Federation (CIF).
 As members, students must be academically eligible to participate.
-The sports we offer are: Boys Soccer, Girls Volleyball, Co-Ed Cross Country (Fall); Girls Basketball, Boys Basketball (Winter); Girls Soccer, Boys Baseball, Girls Softball, Co-Ed Track (Spring).
+See the upper school pages to learn more about the athletics opportunities offered.

 Students can arrive as early as 7:30 am.
 Breakfast is served at 7:45 am.
 Instruction begins at 8:10 am.
-The core academic day ends at 3:30 pm.
-Students enrolled in the Middle School CHOICE program receive additional academic support and enrichment and stay until 6:00 pm.
-Students in the Student Support Program in the Upper School stay to receive additional academic support and general Study Hall until 5:30 pm.
-There is early dismissal on Fridays for all students at 2:00 pm.
+The core academic day ends by 3:00 pm.
+Students enrolled in the middle school extended day program receive additional academic support and enrichment and stay until 6:00 pm.
+Students in the upper school can stay to receive additional academic support and general Study Hall until 5:30 pm.
+There is early dismissal on Fridays for all students at 2:30 pm.

-- Current fourth grade students who attend other schools in the West Contra Costa Unified School District
+- Current fourth grade students who attend other schools in Contra Costa County.